-Basel is the farthest upriver that any of the Rhine River cruise ships can navigate, and to be honest, had it not been for the fact that our Rhine cruise began there, we may never have visited.
+Basel is the farthest upriver that any of the Rhine River cruise ships can navigate, and we may never have visited if our Rhine cruise hadn't started there.

-Besides, what travel lover wouldn’t jump at the chance to explore a new city?
-Here’s our take on the best things to do in Basel and how to fit it all into just one day.
+Here's our take on the best things to do in Basel when you only have one day.

 One day in Basel, sightseeing the highlights

-It only takes an hour to get from Zurich to Basel by train, and there’s a huge city map in front of Basel’s train station.
-Still smarting from paying 17 Swiss francs for two small coffees and croissants in Zurich, we decided to walk there, wheeling our carry-ons behind us.
+It only takes an hour to travel from Zurich to Basel by train, and there's a large city map in front of Basel's train station.
+Still smarting from having paid 17 Swiss francs for two small coffees and croissants in Zurich, we decided to walk there, wheeling our carry-ons behind us.
 We figured there was no point in risking another dent in our wallet just to have a taxi take us a few blocks.

-If you’re looking for a hotel in Basel, I can recommend the Radison Blu.
-It’s an upscale, contemporary hotel in a good location.
-The friendly desk clerk gladly held our bags until check-in time so we could explore, and gave us a map of the city that had some walking routes around Basel’s old town.
+If you're looking for a hotel in Basel, I can recommend the Radisson Blu.
+It's an upscale, contemporary hotel in a good location.
+The friendly desk clerk held our bags until check-in time so we could explore and handed us a city map that had some walking routes around Basel's old town.

 Marktplatz – Basel's town square

 Do you like history and architecture?
 We do.
-Medieval towns always have interesting architecture and quaint buildings that are fun to photograph.
-It’s fun to walk through winding narrow streets, discover interesting shops and elegant boutiques, and there’s always an interesting square or two.
+Medieval towns always have fascinating architecture and quaint buildings that are fun to photograph.
+It's fun to walk through winding narrow streets, discover interesting shops and elegant boutiques, and there's always a unique square or two to explore.

 It's impossible to miss the Rathaus, a beautifully renovated Renaissance palace that has been the town hall for over five centuries.
 It is also the seat of the cantonal government for Basel-Stadt.